March 7, 2017 – 27th Annual Ordinandi Dinner

-On Tuesday, March 1, 2016, under the auspices of recently canonized St. Junipero Serra, 2,392 supporters from the Archdiocese of Toronto gathered in two sessions at the Pearson Center in Brampton to celebrate the vocation journey of our eight Ordinandi from St. Augustine’s Seminary and Redemptoris Mater Seminary.
+On Tuesday, March 7, 2017, under the prayerful watch of St. Junipero Serra and invoking our Lady’s assurance that “My Immaculate Heart Will Triumph” as our theme, 2,475 supporters from the Archdiocese of Toronto gathered in two sessions at the Pearson Center in Brampton to celebrate the vocation journey of our eleven Ordinandi from St. Augustine’s Seminary and Redemptoris Mater Seminary.

-The 2016 Ordinandi Dinner continued the wonderful tradition of support for vocations to priestly and religious life established over the previous 25 years.
+The 2017 Ordinandi Dinner continued the wonderful tradition of support for vocations to priestly and religious life established over the previous 26 years.
 The Archdiocese of Toronto Pastoral Plan, under the leadership of Cardinal Thomas Collins urges us all to adopt, support and encourage a “culture of vocations”.
 The Ordinandi Dinner has become an important component of instilling and encouraging that culture of vocations in our Archdiocese.
+In addition, this event permits the faithful to show in a demonstrative way their support and affection for the men embarking on a life of service to God’s church and His people.
+The Class of 2017 included a diverse group of men of different ages and backgrounds including two brothers and one grandfather!

 The Ordinandi Dinner is recognized throughout the world as an incredible gathering of Catholic faithful, stepping forward to show support and encouragement for those about to embark on a life of consecrated service to our Lord and to their fellow human beings.
 On two previous occasions (1994 and 2012) the Ordinandi Dinner has been recognized by Serra International with the Junipero Serra Award for its incredible success in promulgating vocations awareness and support.

-This was our fourth year with the Ordinandi Youth Event which is held in partnership with our 6 Catholic District School Boards and several independent Catholic high schools.
+This was our fifth year with the Ordinandi Youth Event which is held in partnership with our 6 Catholic District School Boards and several independent Catholic high schools.
 This morning program was focused entirely on our Catholic high school youth.
-We continue to be amazed by the results: 74 Catholic high schools participated with both boys and girls who were hand-selected to attend by their Chaplain or Religion Teacher!
+We continue to be amazed by the results: 71 Catholic high schools participated with both boys and girls who were hand-selected to attend by their Chaplain or Religion Teacher!
 The program was organized by a committee comprising 3 Serrans and representatives from each of the 6 Catholic Boards.
-The morning ended with vocation speeches from one of the 2016 Ordinandi and a consecrated nun of the Salesian congregation, followed by Cardinal Thomas Collins who addressed the 823 Catholic high school students and lead them in Grace Before Meals.
+The morning ended with vocation speeches from one of the 2017 Ordinandi and a consecrated nun of the Daughters of St. Paul congregation, followed by Cardinal Thomas Collins who addressed the 708 Catholic high school students and lead them in Grace Before Meals.
 We continue to be encouraged by the support from our Catholic educators.
 Senior staff members from the Toronto, Dufferin-Peel, Durham, French Catholic and York Region Catholic School Boards attended, including the Directors of Education from Durham, Dufferin-Peel and Toronto Catholic School Boards.
 We are blessed by this support.

-The Dinner program was attended by 1,532 individuals who included university-age young adults as a result of our Vocations Awareness program including 90 associated with Serra House and with Fr.
+The Dinner program was attended by 1,769 individuals who included about 225 university-age young adults as a result of our Vocations Awareness program including those associated with Serra House and with Fr.
 Chris Lemieux, the Archdiocesan Director of Vocations.
-Also noteworthy is the attendance by three college/university Chaplains each with a full table or two of young adults.
-Other supporters who attended and filled 6 tables with young and potential vocation supporters included the Office of Catholic Youth, the Newman Centre and the Squires of the Knights of Columbus.
+Also noteworthy is the attendance by college/university Chaplains who attended with young and potential vocation supporters as well as the Office of Catholic Youth, the Newman Centre and the Squires of the Knights of Columbus.

 There are many to thank for this outstanding show of vocations support.
 In addition to the unceasing support from the Serrans, it would have been impossible to host this event without the help and encouragement from both the Knights of Columbus and the Catholic Women’s League.
 The organizing team is very grateful to them.

-Many of our diocesan parishes (34) participated and many brought altar servers and potential vocation prospects.
-We could not maintain our incredible success without the continuing support from our Toronto Archbishop, Cardinal Thomas Collins who attended both the Youth Event and the Dinner program along with Auxiliary Bishops John Boissonneau and Wayne Kirkpatrick as well as Auxiliary Bishop Vincent Nguyen who was unable to attend the dinner but attended the Youth Event with the high school students.
+Many of our diocesan parishes participated and many brought altar servers and potential vocation prospects.
+We could not maintain our incredible success without the continuing support from our Toronto Archbishop, Cardinal Thomas Collins who attended both the Youth Event and the Dinner program along with our Auxiliary Bishops John Boissonneau, Wayne Kirkpatrick, Vincent Nguyen and Robert Kasun.

 Lastly, the support of our two main sponsors was much appreciated.
 Novalis, the largest Catholic publishing house in Canada, provided support and material for the Youth Event, while Catholic Cemeteries & Funeral Services – Archdiocese of Toronto provided much appreciated support for the evening.